Skip to content

 WhatsApp Can pair one WhatsApp number per instance

-You can run all three channels at the same time.
+You can run all five channels at the same time.
 Each one connects to your instance independently.

 Setting Up Multiple Channels